petelah/insta-sign/readme.md

 ## Cloud Architecture

-cloud architecture would be extremely simple for this add on.
+Cloud architecture would be extremely simple for this add on.
 The following diagram has the example running in it's own aws region for proof of concept purposes.
 However in the real world this would integrate straight into instagrams existing architecture.

 ![ERD](docs/images/cloudarch.png)